Australian police infiltrate encrypted messaging app Ghost and arrest dozens

 Australian police had prevented 50 people from being killed, kidnapped or seriously hurt by monitoring threats among 125,000 messages and 120 video calls since March, Assistant Commissioner Kirsty Schofield said.

-Police allege the administrator developed the app specifically for criminal use in 2017.
+Police allege the Jung developed the app specifically for criminal use in 2017.

 Australia joined a Europol-led global taskforce targeting Ghost in 2022.

-Note: This version has corrected the suspect's family name to Jung.